hiveot/hub.capnp/pkg/certs/README.md

 ## Hub Service Certificates

-Each Hub Service is provided its own certificate for use as both a Hub client and server.
-This certificate is signed by the CA. It is intended for authentication of the service to the clients and as a client to authenticate to other services.
+Hub services can request a new certificate for use with TCP connections.
+This certificate is signed by the CA. It is intended for authentication of the service to its clients and as a client to authenticate to other services.

+Service certificates are only used with TLS connections over TCP.
+UDS connections do not use TLS.
+UDS connections are secured through their socket file permissions.
+MiM attacks are not possible without root access to the device, in which case all security has already been broken.
-This is an organization certificate and not a domain certificate, as they are only intended to be used on the local network (domain is local).

-The certificate CN contains the service ID, while its OU identifies it as a Hub service.
+A service certificate is an organization certificate and not a domain certificate.
+They are only intended to be used on the local network (domain is local).
+The certificate CN contains the service ID, its OU identifies it as a Hub service and SAN names contain both the hostname and the ip address of the device the service is running on.

 Service certificates have a short validity period.
-After renewal the service is restarted.

-Future:
-* launcher periodically checks for certificate expiration and restarts the service if it nears expiration.
-* If the service is exposed to the internet the public certificate is recommended.
-Support for Lets Encrypt is not yet available.
-Until then, domain certificates must be generated manually.
+They are renewed by the service on each service restart.

+It is recommended to NOT expose any service to the internet unless a proxy service is used.
+The proxy service can use a certificate from Lets Encrypt.

+Proposal: bridge services connect to each other over the internet.
+They are effectively a proxy between Hubs and utilize a - preferably Lets Encrypt - certificate.
+Bridge services use a manual adoption process where the administrator adds the remote bridge address and accept or reject the offered certificate.
+Certificate renewal will re-use the keys used to generate the certificate and does not require redistribution.

 ## IoT Device Certificates